first ☛ Lawrence last ☛ Abu Hamdan (reincarnated. 1985 Amman) currently living in Beirut.

 Lawrence Abu Hamdan is an artist and audio investigator.
 Abu Hamdan’s interest with sound and its intersection with politics originate from his background as a touring musician and facilitator of DIY music.
-The artists audio investigations has been used as evidence at the UK asylum Tribunal and advocacy for organisations such as Amnesty International - and Defence for Children International.
+The artists audio investigations has been used as evidence at the UK Asylum and Immigration Tribunal and as advocacy for organisations such as Amnesty International and Defence for Children International.
 The artist’s forensic audio investigations are conducted as part of his research for Forensic Architecture at Goldsmiths College London where he received his PhD in 2017.
 Abu Hamdan is the author of the artist book [inaudible] : A politics of listening in 4 acts.

 Abu Hamdan was the recipient of the 2018 Abraaj group art prize, his film Rubber Coated Steel 2016 won the Tiger short film award at the Rotterdam International Film festival 2017 and his exhibition Earshot at Portikus Frankfurt (2016) won him the 2016 Nam June Paik Award for new media.
 Abu Hamdan was 2017/2018 guest of the DAAD Kunstler Program in Berlin and the 2015-17 fellow at the Vera List Centre for Art and Politics at the New School in New York.
 His solo exhibitions include Hammer Museum L.A (2018), Portikus Frankfurt (2016), Kunsthalle St Gallen (2015), Beirut in Cairo (2013), The Showroom, London (2012), Casco, Utrecht (2012).
 His works are part of collections at MoMA, Guggenheim, Van AbbeMuseum, Centre Pompidou and Tate Modern.

 A solo exhibition at the Chisenhale, London opening on 13th September with a corresponding performance based installation at the Tate tanks during the 4-7th October.